 Heat-Line is an advanced freeze protected pipe system supplied with the self-regulating heat trace factory installed inside of 75 PSI CSA approved polyethylene pipe.
 Heat-Line is ideal for new installations or for older water systems where new pipe is required.
 Heat-Line can be used in a variety of water supply pipe applications including, cottages, homes, resorts and farms.
 It can be shallow buried or remain above the ground with the use of pipe insulation.
 The Heat-Line system is truly a freeze protected water supply system, adaptable to all areas where natural frost protection cannot be achieved.
 Even pipes that are exposed to free air such as over rocks or under buildings, can have reliable running water year round.

-Heat-Line combines the Retro-Line system factory installed inside 75 PSI CSA polyethylene pipe ready for installation.
+The Heat-Line product combines the advanced in-pipe self-regulating Retro-Line heating cable system with 75 PSI certified CSA polyethylene pipe, factory installed inside the pipe and ready for installation.
 Just roll out the pipe and hook up to your water system for a quick and easy install.

 The Heat-Line system is a job-ready freeze protection pipe supplied pre-assembled ready for installation.
 To install, simply roll out the pipe and connect to your water system.